zed-industries/zed/docs/src/languages/python.md

 ## Virtual Environments in the Terminal {#terminal-detect_venv}

-Zed will also detect virtual enviornments and automatically activate them in terminal if available.
+Zed will also detect virtual environments and automatically activate them in terminal if available.
 See: [detect_venv documentation](https://zed.dev/docs/configuring-zed#terminal-detect_venv) for more.

 <!--